Debi Edward

-Debi Edward is a Scottish television broadcaster, currently working for ITN as China Correspondent on ITV News.
+Debi Edward is a Scottish television broadcaster, currently working for ITN as Asia Correspondent on ITV News.

 Originally from Aberdeen, Edward joined STV in 2005 as a reporter and presenter of Scotland Today's weekday morning bulletins at 5.25am during GMTV, and occasionally the weekend bulletins.
 In 2007, she co-presented STV's daily magazine programme, The Five Thirty Show, alongside Stephen Jardine.

-Edward left The Five Thirty Show in May 2008 to become ITN's Scotland Correspondent, and was replaced by ex-ITV Morning News presenter Rachel McTavish.
+Edward left The Five Thirty Show in May 2008 to become ITV's Scotland Correspondent, and was replaced by ex-ITV Morning News presenter Rachel McTavish.

 Edward was appointed China Correspondent of ITV News in February 2016.

 Edward was visiting Australia during the 2019/2020 bushfire crisis in her work as a foreign correspondent.
-During a visit to Kangaroo Island (South Australia) she was the target of a prank involving a dropbear, her reaction to which went viral, cheering up the whole Australian population.
+During a visit to Kangaroo Island (South Australia) she was the target of a prank involving a dropbear, her reaction to which went viral.